mariamgui/flosscoach-1/contribute.md

 git add .
 #Create a new commit
 git commit -m "Insert commit message here"
-#And then send it to the Gitlab repository
+#And then send it to the GitHub repository
 git push origin development
-#You will be prompted to insert your Gitlab login credentials then
+#You will be prompted to insert your GitHub login credentials then
 ```
 ### Step 6.2 Merging changes
-To merge the changes you've done on development to master branch you can follow the excelent instructions from [Gitlab official docs](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html).
+To merge the changes you've done on development to master branch you can follow the excelent instructions from [GitHub official docs](https://help.github.com/en/articles/creating-a-pull-request-template-for-your-repository).
 It's quite simple to be done.